Saint Kieran, bishop (opt. Memorial)

 "In everything do to others as you would have them do to you; for this is the law and the prophets."

-Esther's story illustrates the promise: "Ask and you shall receive."
-At her prayer, God saved her people from mortal danger..
-Because her people's future was in crisis, Esther had to risk going to the Persian king on their behalf, which she knew could cost her her life, yet to do nothing but hide in her priveleged ivory tower while her people were destroyed, would leave her haunted with guilt all her days.
-He uncle Mordecai persuaded her to take her courage in both hands, and plead for mercy on behalf of her Jewish people.
-But how many of us would stank back, and simply turn a blind eye when a risky action is called for?
+Esther’s story illustrates the Gospel promise: “Ask and you shall receive.”
+Because of her earnest prayer, God intervened to save her people from mortal danger.
+Esther was a secret Jewess, married to the pagan king Ahasuerus; and when her people were threatened with destruction, she took the risk of going to her husband to plead on their behalf.
+She knew that this could cost her very life, yet to stay in her comfortable ivory tower while her people were killed would burden her with guilt all her days.
+Her uncle Mordecai persuaded her to take her courage in both hands and beg the king to spare her Jewish people.

-Prayer at such times is bound to be heard, because we are in touch with the best and deepest part of ourselves, with the loving Creator whose plan called us into life and who alone knows the secret of our future.
-We must place no conditions on what God can accomplish in us.
-"Which of you would hand their child a stone if the child asks for bread?"
-We must trust him and hand our lives over into his care.
+Prayer in this spirit is powerful, because we are in touch both with the best part of ourselves and with the loving Creator who called us into life and who holds our future in his hands.
+The Gospel today asks us to trust God unconditionally.
+“Which of you would hand their child a stone if the child asks for bread?”
+We must trust him entirely, and hand over our lives into his care.